 Editor’s note: This is an exerpt from CCD editor-in-chief, Chad Nance’s newest non-fiction book.
-His follow up to “Hill Billy Highway: The Odyssey of an Ugly American Lose at the Dawn of the 21st Century“, the new book is the story of Winston-Salem from street crime to politics from 2012 to Election Day 2013.
-“Shape I’m in: The Camel City Dispatches” will be released on October 15th 2014 by Old 67 Press.
+His follow up to “Hill Billy Highway: The Odyssey of an Ugly American Loose at the Dawn of the 21st Century“, the new book is the story of Winston-Salem from street crime to politics from 2012 to 2014.
+“Shape I’m in: The Camel City Dispatches” is now available online and in shops around Camel City

 “Either be hot or cold.
 If you are lukewarm, the Lord will spew you forth from His mouth.”

 - Jerry Lee Lewis